Managing latex allergies at homeLatex products; Latex allergy; Latex sensitivity; Contact dermatitis - latex allergy

 - Buttons and switches on computers and other electronic devices

-You may develop a latex allergy if you are allergic to foods that have the same proteins that are in latex.
-These foods are:
+You may even develop a latex allergy if you are allergic to foods that contain the same proteins that are in latex.
+These foods include:

 Latex allergy is diagnosed by how you have reacted to latex in the past.
 If you developed a rash or other symptoms after contact with latex, you may be allergic to latex.
 Your health care provider can use allergy skin testing to see if you have a latex allergy.

-A blood test can also be done.
-This may help your doctor tell whether you are allergic to latex.
+A blood test can also be done to help your provider tell whether you are allergic to latex.

 How to Avoid Latex